Introduction

 When larkx helps the most

-• Projects with 100+ files where the AI cannot just read everything cheaply
+• Projects with 100+ files where the AI cannot cheaply read everything each time

-• Onboarding to unfamiliar codebases, level 4 (with summaries) gives you a free architectural overview
+• Onboarding to unfamiliar codebases, where level 4 summaries can help the AI form a first-pass understanding

-• Dead code cleanup, reachability-based detection is more accurate than searching for unused symbols
+• Dead code cleanup, where reachability-based detection is often more useful than scanning for unused symbols manually

 When it might not be worth it